 What to Expect at Oktoberfest

 Oktoberfest is probably the craziest event you’ll ever attend.
 Approximately seven million people visit every year.
 And, it’s estimated that 85% of attendees are Germans.
 People are falling all over by noon, there are hour-long lines for the restrooms, and it’s often cold and/or raining.
 Piles of barf litter the street, and the smell of urine are unforgettable.
-However, these are common trade off’s for any large festival.
+However, these are common trades off’s for any large festival.

 People are ecstatic!
 If there wasn’t a big band playing traditional music in almost all tents, you might think you have arrived at a rave.
 People climb the tables to sing and dance along.
 It’s a once-in-a-lifetime experience.